Roadtripping to Mutawintji with my man

 It’s not long before we were storming into the Bridgewater bakery all guns ablazing, two sausage rolls and snot blocks were under arrest and needed to be escorted from the building.

 We were greeted with a sign the size of a billboard warning us that the River Red Gums could drop their limbs at any time.
 Holy crap.
 Were they trying to welcome visitors or scare the bejesus out of them?
-Talk about dark tourism.

 For me, a tree hugger from way back, I’ve always had a love affair with the River Reds.
 Their wise and resolute presence despite their depleting environmental conditions, demands both our respect and our attention.
 They certainly had my fullest attention for the entire time we stayed there!
 Anywhere along the Murray these trees can be celebrated in all their forms.
 From the healthy jaw dropping tall and magnificent ones, to the struggling ones that find enterprising ways of hanging on to crumbling river banks, their roots contorting at odd angles on exposed soil.
 Even the dead River Reds have immense presence and purpose – providing much needed habitat for all number of species.
 If a River Red was to be my demise, I was okay with that.
 Perhaps the giant disclaimer upon entry was really a sly plight for us all to look up and notice these beauties and think about how lucky we are to have them, and hopefully get more inspired to look after the eco-systems and the water flows that will keep them and their dependants, flourishing more many years to come.

-The campsite was pumping with noisy school groups.
-With the afternoon disappearing quickly, we squeezed in a walk along the Mutawintji gorge, my first introduction to this place of outstanding natural beauty.
-We walked right along the red sandy river bed, hopping over rocks to reach a permanent waterhole tucked into the end point of the gorge.
+The campsite was pumping with noisy school groups and the afternoon sun was disappearing quickly, so we took off for a walk along the Mutawintji gorge.
+Straight away the spirit of this place grabbed me like a childhood memory of being held.
+Hovering through the red sandy river bed, past sentient trees with girths too wide to wrap my arms around, scrambling over rocks, we reached a permanent waterhole tucked into the end point of the gorge.
 He wanted to swim and before I knew it, he had stripped down to his jocks and jumped in.
 He let out an almighty scream when he realised how freezing the water was.
 I laughed as I sensed it would be a little chilly.
-Our walk continued with me capturing the golden light falling on the rocks.
+Our walk continued with me capturing the golden light bathing the landscape.
 It was surreal having a place like this all to ourselves.
-We got back to the car in the dark.
-Arriving back at camp, we noticed a few more Jayco’s had taken up realestate near our patch.
-We whipped up dinner at the BBQ area, in pitch black as the lighting was not working.
-I got stung by something nasty but couldn’t see what.
-We shovelled down our food and nestled into bed by about 8pm.
-Heaven on a stick as Alex would say.
+We got back to the car in the dark, the stars and moon now overhead.
+This place gave me a feeling of utter contentment and peace.